allegroai/clearml-docs/docs/clearml_agent/clearml_agent_fractional_gpus.md

 Set up NVIDIA MIG (Multi-Instance GPU) support for Kubernetes to define GPU fraction profiles for specific workloads through your NVIDIA device plugin.

-The ClearML Agent Helm chart lets you specify a pod template for each queue which describes the resources that the pod will use.
-The template should specify the requested GPU slices under `Containers.resources.limits` to have the pods use the defined resources.
-For example, the following configures a K8s pod to run a `3g.20gb` MIG device:
+The standard way to configure a Kubernetes pod template to use specific MIG slices is for the template to specify the requested GPU slices under `Containers.resources.limits`.
+For example, the following configures a K8s pod to run a 3g.20gb MIG device:

 ```
 # tf-benchmarks-mixed.yaml
 apiVersion: v1